-The coronavirus pandemic shows no signs of abating.
-As the days pass, more and more Americans find themselves either working from home or having their hours slashed.
+The coronavirus pandemic still rages.
+Many Americans continue to find themselves either working from home or having their hours slashed.
 Because of this, reports indicate that as many as 67 million Americans worry that they’ll struggle to pay their credit card bills as a direct result of COVID-19 (coronavirus).
-Fortunately, as Americans begin to worry about how they’ll pay their bills, banks are stepping up to the plate and are offering coronavirus credit card relief to customers.
+Fortunately, as Americans continue to worry about how they’ll pay their bills, banks are still offering coronavirus credit card relief to customers.

 Synchrony Bank might not be the most prominent credit card issuer.
 Still, they have earned praise for their coronavirus relief efforts.
 Synchrony credit cards are typically store cards, with names like Rakuten, Crate & Barrel, and more.
 Synchrony has been working one-on-one with their cardholders, offering relief where possible.
 The bank’s proactivity includes reducing interest rates, increasing credit limits, and waiving late charges.